 The default grid is a Cartesian-type grid.
 The step size and/or display for the grid can be modified, but the grid cannot be renamed, disabled, or deleted.

-Within the workspace, using the G keyboard shortcut gives you access to a menu of commands for quickly setting the X (horizontal) and/or Y (vertical) step values for the default Global Board Snap Grid.
-These commands only affect the default snap grid for the board, and not any custom grids (cartesian and polar) that you may have defined.
-Commands are available to quickly switch to another predefined step sizing, or to access the Snap Grid (1..1000) dialog, with which to define a specific, custom sizing.
+Within the workspace, the G keyboard shortcut gives you access to a menu of commands for quickly setting the X (horizontal) and/or Y (vertical) step values for the default Global Board Snap Grid.
+These commands only affect the default snap grid for the board, and not any custom grids (Cartesian and polar) that you may have defined.
+Commands are available to quickly switch to another predefined step sizing or to access the Snap Grid (1..1000) dialog, with which you can define a specific, custom sizing.
 Application of the predefined/custom value depends on whether you are setting both X and Y step values simultaneously, or X or Y step values individually:

 - Setting X and Y step values simultaneously - if the Step X and Step Y properties of the Global Board Snap Grid were previously unlinked, this command will link the two, with both set to the same predefined/custom value.

 - Setting X or Y step values individually - if the Step X and Step Y properties of the Global Board Snap Grid were previously linked, this type of command will unlink the two, with only the chosen (X or Y) step value set to the predefined/custom value.
 The other step value will remain at its previous setting.

 The current snap grid setting - for the grid (default or custom local) currently under the cursor - is always displayed on the Status Bar, along with the cursor location, relative to the Current Origin.
 The current origin is user-definable and can be located anywhere in the workspace, the Absolute Origin is the bottom-left of the 100 x 100 inch workspace.

 The Status Bar always displays the current snap grid and the cursor location